Starting life at Hazelwick – Questions and Answers

 Students also need to get their uniform, details of which have been sent out and can be found in the Transition section of the school website.
 Learning how to tie a tie is always an important summer job ahead of starting at Hazelwick in September too!

 Students have a Transition Workbook to look through and complete.
-This will be posted out to all students at the beginning of July, and contains lots of useful information, as well as a range of activities to complete to help familiarise students with Hazelwick and get them excited about starting their secondary school career here.
+This is given out on the Induction Day on 6th July.
+It contains lots of useful information, as well as a range of activities to complete to help familiarise students with Hazelwick and get them excited about starting their secondary school career here.